marcwie/corona-data-donation-long-covid/README.md

 # Premise

 Contains all software and notebooks to reproduce the figures in [Wiedermann et al., (2023)](https://academic.oup.com/pnasnexus/article/2/7/pgad223/7225910).
 Unfortunately, the input data is not yet publicly available.
 Please see the *data availability statement* in the aforementioned paper for details.
+Package structure is based on an earlier version of my personal [data science template](https://github.com/marcwie/datascience-template).

 # Purpose